icerpc/icerpc-docs/pages/slice/encoding/primitive-types.md

 | int16 | 2                  |
 | int32 | 4                  |
 | int64 | 8                  |

+The encoding of all signed integers uses [two's complement], the standard representation for signed integers.
 {% /slice1 %}

 ## String